rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/repair-planner-prompt-v1.md

 ---

-## 6. Candidate action rules
+## 7. Candidate action rules

 The planner should obey the following rules when proposing actions.

 ### Rule A

 Propose **1 to 3** candidate actions only.

 ### Rule B

 Each action should be small enough to validate.

 ### Rule C

-Each action should be compatible with the Repair Action Schema.
+Each action should be compatible with the [Repair Action Schema v1](./repair-action-schema-v1.md).

 ### Rule D

 Actions should target the routed failure layer first.

 ### Rule E

 If the case is high-risk, prefer fewer actions and narrower scope.

 ### Rule F

 If the case is too ambiguous, do not invent strong action proposals.

 ---

-## 7. Scope discipline
+## 8. Scope discipline

 The planner must always set a `plan_scope`.